carlreinke/Hypersonic/README.md

 ## Dependencies

 * .NET core 2.1
-* ffmpeg (including ffprobe and ffplay)
+* FFmpeg (including ffmpeg, ffprobe, and ffplay)

-On Linux, the ffmpeg package needs to be installed.
-On Windows, the [ffmpeg] executables need to be installed in the same directory as `Hypersonic.dll`.
+On Linux, the `ffmpeg` package needs to be installed.
+On Windows, the [FFmpeg] executables need to be installed into the same directory as `Hypersonic.dll`.

 ## Getting Started